Benjamin MooreCHECK PRICE

 10. Cottage Farmhouse

 In a farmhouse kitchen, a light blue has a calming, tranquil effect.
 It is playful, fun, and airy.
-ProHINT: Dark blue kitchens are beautiful in urban areas, but light blue is the perfect, cool color for homes in hotter climates.
+ProHINT: Dark blue kitchen cabinets are beautiful in urban areas, but light blue is the perfect, cool color for homes in hotter climates.

 In this kitchen by Jen Talbot, the dusty blue adds a hint of color in this white kitchen.
 ProHINT: A great interior design rule is to create gentle contrasts.
 Don’t overdo it — it is easy to make a blue kitchen too dark or too overwhelming.
 Talbot creates gentle contrasts in this kitchen by breaking up the pastel blue with white subway tile and kitchen appliances.